AideenByrne/python-project/README.md

 ### Project1.py includes code to:
 1. Select only the rows of the Virginica flowers and assign it to virginica <br>
-*This was achieved by creating a dataframe and labelling its columns which then allowed for selection of the rows from the column        labelled "Species" containing "Iris-virginica" and assigning them to a variable named "virginica"*.
+*This was achieved by creating a dataframe and labelling its columns (which I learned from this [stackoverflow.com post](https://stackoverflow.com/questions/17018638/assigning-column-names-from-a-list-to-a-table) which then allowed for selection of the rows from the column labelled "Species" containing "Iris-virginica" and assigning them to a variable named "virginica"*.
 2. Select only the Sepal Length of the Virginica flowers and assign it <br>
 *I did this by creating a variable named "vsepallength" which was assigned to an argument calling the sepal length of the "virginica" variable above*.
 3. Calculate the mean, median, variance and standard deviation of the Virginica Sepal Length <br>